sebastianspicker/relution-policy-workbench/README.md

 A working tree for relution-policy-workbench with an evolving implementation history.

 ## Overview
-relution-policy-workbench documents maintained build commands, known limits, and remaining work.
+relution-policy-workbench keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: core-build-out.
-The useful early notes have been carried forward.
+Earlier setup detail now lives in maintained guidance.

 ## Development
 - Aligned local and CI checks for docker.

 ## Usage
-- Made the relution assumptions easier to check later.
+- Merged scattered recommendation guidance into the docs.

-- The older setup fragments have been reduced to the useful parts.
+- The document now favors checked behavior over exploratory notes.

 ## Current Focus
 Use the next review to check behavior before adding surface area.